cmgoold/abayestest/README.md

 y2 = rng.normal(size=N, loc=mu[1], scale=sigma[1])
 ```

-We then initialize a `ABayes` object with the default options
+We then initialize an `ABayes` object with the default options
 (normal likelihood, default priors) and fit the model, passing
 the data in as a tuple: